nxp-mcuxpresso/mcuxsdk-examples/_boards/imx943evk/demo_apps/temperature_measurement/example_board_readme.md

  Pls input a number to choose sensor to get data:(valid input is 0-2)0 Sensor(desc index is 0) temp_ana is selected
  Sensor is ready to read, press enter key to get the temperature.
- Current temperature is 42 degrees Celsius
+ Current temperature is 39 degrees Celsius
  Pls input a number to choose sensor to get data:(valid input is 0-2)1 Sensor(desc index is 1) temp_a55 is selected
- Sensor is ready to read, press enter key to get the temperature.
- Current temperature is 43 degrees Celsius
+ Sensor configuration failed!
  Pls input a number to choose sensor to get data:(valid input is 0-2)2 Sensor(desc index is 2) temp_pf09 is selected
  Sensor is ready to read, press enter key to get the temperature.